Redwiat/JavaScript-Interactive-Keyboard/README.md

 2. Open the HTML file (`index.html`) in a web browser.

+## Release History

+- 1.0.0 (2023-05-19)
+  - Initial release of the JavaScript Interactive Keyboard.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.